makaubenson/Natours-API/readme.md

 - `console.log(err.stack);` - shows where the error happened

+## Password Salting and Hashing

+- Password salting adds a random string to a password in way that even if a 2 different users enters similar passwords, they won't look similar

+- Password Hashing is basically encryption.

 ## How JSON WEB TOKEN (JWT) Authentication Works

 - JWT, or JSON Web Token, is an open standard used to share security information between two parties — a client and a server.
 Each JWT contains encoded JSON objects, including a set of claims.
-JWTs are signed using a cryptographic algorithm to ensure that the claims cannot be altered after the token is issued
+JWTs are signed using a cryptographic algorithm to ensure that the claims cannot be altered after the token is issued.

+- REST APIS should be stateless.
+No state should be saved in a server while a request is being sent, processed and responded to.

 ![jwt](https://user-images.githubusercontent.com/59168713/193330488-686fe8a8-62c4-4dff-bbc8-5f6be586f613.png)